abaral121/cnn-cats-vs-dogs/README.md

 # cnn-cats-vs-dogs

-First attempt at Neural Nets
+This was my first attempt into deep learning.